hackclub/cider/submissions/IPMATVocab/README.md

 Github URL: https://github.com/shubhisroking/ipmat

-Description: IPMAT Vocab is a simple, effective app designed to help students preparing for the Integrated Program in Management Aptitude Test (IPMAT) build a strong vocabulary.
+Description: IPMAT Vocab is a simple and effective app designed to help students preparing for the Integrated Program in Management Aptitude Test (IPMAT) build a strong vocabulary through flashcards, with progress tracking by day and week.

 How did you build this: I used expo and a bit of zustand for state management.